Vishnuanand77/Vishnuanand77/README.md

 ## I'm a Developer, Graphic Designer and a Photographer!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other Developers and Designers for building my Resume
+- 👯 I’m looking to collaborate with other Developers and Designers for building my portfolio
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Build more personal projects and learn more about my future
-- ⚡ Fun fact: I love to watch Formula one and I am told I am good at football!
+- ⚡ Fun fact: I love to make origami and race on my sim!

 ### Connect with me: